Entomology

 Throughout their degree programs, students are given opportunities to work with visiting scientists and other students to research different foci and collect data on insects across the world.

-a student is holding an insect net above some flowers in a field and there is a lake and mountains in the background
+A student is holding an insect net above some flowers in a field and there is a lake and mountains in the background

+Entomological students at the University of Wyoming focus on biodiversity, integrated pest management, statistical analysis and more.
 Courses in each of these areas help students understand the widespread effects insects have on agriculture, human health and the functioning of ecosystems.
+Learn about each graduate program below.

 M.S.
 Program: